patternfly/patternfly-react/packages/react-core/src/components/Card/examples/Card.md

 ## Cards as tiles

-Sets of selectable cards may also be used as tiles, and may be made either single selectable or multiselectable by passing the `variant` property to the `selectableActions` object.
-You may toggle the visibility of the radio or checkbox by additionally passing the `isHidden` property to the `selectableActions` object.
+Sets of selectable cards can be used as tiles, which are static options that users can select.

+They can be either single selectable or multi selectable, by passing the `variant` property to the `selectableActions` object.
+You can also toggle the visibility of the radio or checkbox by passing the `isHidden` property to the `selectableActions` object.

 ### Single selectable tiles

+To prevent users from selecting more than 1 tile in a set, set `variant` to "single" within the `selectableActions` object of `<CardHeader>`.

 ```ts file='./CardTile.tsx'

 ```

 ### Multi selectable tiles

+To allow users to select more than 1 tile in a set, do not set `variant` within the `selectableActions` object of `<CardHeader>`.

 ```ts file='./CardTileMulti.tsx'